L'Oiselle: Publications

 Finally, after a century of oblivion, the character of l'Oiselle came out of oblivion again in 2022.
-The novel was published by Banquises et comètes, and a comic book adaptation was undertaken by the scriptwriters Fabrice Sapolsky and Dawn J. Starr, and the artist Daniele Sapuppo.
+The novel was published by Banquises et comètes, and a comic book re-creation, LADY-BIRD, was developed by writers Fabrice Sapolsky and Dawn J. Starr, and the artist Daniele Sapuppo.

 Character presentation

 Her real name is Vega de Ortega, and she is also known as Lady Bird in the United States, where she performed her first extraordinary actions.
 With the help of her black suit equipped with artificial wings, she manages to easily chase down thugs who mistake her for a supernatural creature.
 This is how she comes to the rescue of a man, Daniel de San-Remo, whose life is threatened because of an inheritance issue.

 Vega de Ortega was trained by a secret organization, the Companions of the Black Star.
 She was educated in a way that made her completely immune to fear, so she is the only one who can use her flying suit.
 The Companions of the Black Star are an anarchist society whose goal is to create a global utopia where all borders disappear.
 Based on a Mediterranean island, Stella Negra, the organization employs many scientists who create highly developed technology, such as the Oiselle suit.
 In addition, Vega benefits from twelve life tubes: substances manufactured by her friend, Aour-Ruoa, an Egyptian scientist capable of telepathy, which allow her to temporarily increase her senses, her endurance or to reinforce her metabolism.
 Finally, during her adventures, the Oiselle also uses night vision glasses.